ehealth-ua/ehealth-support-assistant-web/README.md

 ### Advanced Tips

 Here's how you can accomplish more with Cerebras:
-* Get higher rate limits on Qwen 3 Coder with our [Cerebras Code](https://www.cerebras.ai/blog/introducing-cerebras-code) plans, starting at $50/month.
+* Get higher rate limits on GLM 4.6 with our [Cerebras Code](https://www.cerebras.ai/blog/introducing-cerebras-code) plans, starting at $50/month.
 * Generate code at top speed with Cerebras by installing the [Cerebras Code MCP server](https://inference-docs.cerebras.ai/integrations/code-mcp).
 * Read our [developer documentation](https://inference-docs.cerebras.ai/) to turbocharge your own AI products using Cerebras' Inference API.